Updated: Aug 3

-Lately, I’ve been seeing more and more pool etiquette infractions being committed around league play so it got me thinking - what gives?
-Most violators don’t know they’re breaching pools’ code of conduct as they have never been taught the do’s and don’ts.
+Lately, I’ve been seeing more and more Pool etiquette infractions being committed so it got me thinking - what gives?
+Most violators don’t know they’re breaching Pools’ code of conduct as they've never been taught the do’s and don’ts.
 Hopefully, this article should clear up some of the confusion and give our new and old players some perspective.

-Shaking hands - the most known and expected custom.
-Continuing this ritual before and after your match is a common way to exhibit good sportsmanship regardless of the outcome of the match or your feelings towards your opponent.
+Shaking hands or bumping fists - the most known and expected custom.
+Continuing this ritual before and after your match is a common way to exhibit good sportsmanship regardless of the outcome or your feelings toward your opponent.

-When you are in the line of sight of a player that is in a shooting position, try to remain still and motionless.
+When you are in the line of sight of a player that's in a shooting position, try to remain still and motionless.
 Your movements and actions can be distracting so exercise awareness when at the table.

-When you are in close proximity of a competitive match, having quiet conversations out of the shooting players’ hearing range is recommended.
-Loud conversations during a game can be disruptive or distracting to the shooting player and can cause them to miss.
+When you are having a conversation in close proximity to a competitive match, try to keep it down.
+Loud conversations can be disruptive or distracting to the shooting player and can cause them to miss.

 Be aware of your surroundings.
-Walking backwards or taking extra time admiring or critiquing your shot can disrupt the games around you.
-If you are taking extra time, make sure to check your surroundings for players waiting for you to take your shot.
+Walking backward or taking extra time admiring or critiquing your shot can disrupt the games around you.
+If you are taking extra time, make sure to check your surroundings for players waiting to take their shot.

-If you are unaware of what your opponent is calling or you feel you may need a referee, ask your opponents what their intentions are before they get into the shooting position.
-Interrupting when they’re about to shoot can be seen as a sharking or hustling technique and is frowned upon.
+If you are unaware of what your opponent is calling or you feel you may need a referee, ask your opponents before they get into the shooting position.
+Interrupting when they’re about to shoot is bad etiquette and can be seen as sharking.

 Celebrating is good… most of the time.
-When your opponent misses, it’s okay to get excited but keep your celebrations internal as some players may find it offensive.
+When your opponent misses, it’s okay to get excited but try not to overdo it.

-Conceding your game or match.
-If a player starts to unscrew their cue or starts walking towards the table to start a new game, it is an automatic loss.
-Generally speaking, it’s bad etiquette to concede any game before all the balls are pocketed so the safe bet is to finish every game no matter how easy the game winning shot(s) is.
+If a player starts to unscrew their cue or starts walking toward the table to start a new game, it's an automatic loss.
+Generally speaking, it’s bad etiquette to concede any game before all the balls are pocketed.
+The safe bet is to finish every game - no matter how easy the game-winning shot(s) is.